Hisham1304/Quote-Generator/README.md

-# Quote-Generator
+# Quote-Generator-cpc-
-An app that generates quotes
+An application that generates quotes